 Some biological theories suggest that a lack of the brain chemical serotonin may have a role in OCD.
-However, it's unclear this is the cause or is an effect of the condition.
+However, it's unclear whether this is a cause or an effect of the condition.

 Studies have also looked at genetic factors and how different parts of the brain might be involved in causing OCD, but have found nothing conclusive.